 As this is a graduate class, I expect that you can manage your own time.
-So if your homework is occasionally late, I will assume there is a very good reason.
-(If the reason is a a serious one, like a medical reason or a family emergency, I'd appreciate your letting me know.)
-So I will not deduct points without warning you.
+So if your homework is occasionally late, I'll assume there is a very good reason.
+(If the reason is a serious one, like a medical reason or a family emergency, I'd appreciate your letting me know.)
+So I won't deduct points without warning you.
 If this becomes a problem for an individual or the class, I reserve the right to begin imposing penalties, so please do not abuse this!

-Also, I will not post my answers until all homework has been turned in, so it is to your classmates' benefit, as well as your own, not to be too late.
+Also, I won't post my answers until all homework has been turned in, so it is to your classmates' benefit, as well as your own, not to be too late.

-Grade Appeals
+Grade Reviews

 If you feel that there is an error in grading, please come see me and I'll look over it (and possibly talk with you about it).
-However, don't dally; any such request must be made within one week of when the grades were made available.
-After that, I won't change your grade.
+However, don't dally; if you ask more than a week of when the grades were made available, I may not reassess the work.